bottlesdevs/Bottles/README.md

 ## ↗️ Install
 Bottles is officially provided as Flatpak, AppImage, AUR package.
-There are also other packages maintained by our community, like Fedora and AUR (bottles-git).
+There are also other packages maintained by our community, like Fedora, AUR (bottles-git), and MX Linux.

 Read [here](https://docs.usebottles.com/getting-started/installation) how to install Bottles on your distribution.